Call-for-Code-for-Racial-Justice/TakeTwo-Marker-ChromeExtension/README.md

 ### TakeTwo Architecture

 This Chrome extension (highlighted in the following diagram) is part of the Call For Code TakeTwo Project.
 This extension is used to enable the crowdsourcing of data for use in training an ML model.
-This extension aims to make it as easy as possible for content consumers who would like to contribute to this initiative to do so quickly and privately.
+This extension aims to make it as easy as possible for community members who would like to contribute to this initiative to do so quickly and privately.

 ![](images/architecture-chrome.png)